Wingie/MLJobSearch2025/README.md

 5️⃣ Akuna - DRW - SIG - Flow Traders - Tower - Virtu.

 ⚠️ Disclaimer: this is just a very rough ranking based on highly subjective opinions.
 In order for a company to make it to this list, they have to pay at least $300k/yr in average total compensation for ML roles.
+Tier 1 and 2 need to pay over $500k/yr.

 ------